0xSlyv/.arch-dot-files/README.md

 # Dark AMOLED Dotfiles (⌐■_■)

-A sleek collection of dotfiles crafted for Arch Linux, embracing the pure elegance of dark AMOLED aesthetics.
+A sleek collection of dotfiles crafted for Arch Linux, my love letter for AMOLED aesthetics.

 ## 🌟 What's Inside